composer22/chattypantz/README.md

 * Clients connect to the server on ws://{host:port}
 * Messages sent by a client are broadcasted to other clients connected to the same chat room.
 * The server only supports JSON text messages.
 Binary websocket frames will be discarded and the clients sending those frames will be disconnected with a message.
-* When a client connects to a chat room, the server broadcasts "{nickname} joined the room." to clients that were already connected to the same chat room.
+* When a client connects to a chat room, the server broadcasts "{nickname} has joined the room." to clients that were already connected to the same chat room.
 * When a client disconnects, the server broadcasts "{nickname} has left the room." to clients connected to the same chat room.
 * An unlimited amount of chat rooms can be created on the server (unless it runs out of memory or file descriptors).
 * An unlimited amount of clients can join each chat room on the server (unless it runs out of memory or file descriptors).

-Additional objectives:

-* Only one connection per nickname allowed per chat room.
+* Only one connection per unique nickname allowed per chat room.
-* The server should provide an idle timeout setting.
+* The server should provide an optional idle timeout setting.
 If a user doesn't interact withing n-seconds, the user should be automatically disconnected.
+* The server should provide an optional parameter to limit connections to the server.
-* The server should provide a parameter to limit connections and number of rooms.
+* The server should provide an optional parameter to limit the number of rooms created.
-* Heartbeat status and statistics should be provided by http:// API endpoints.
+* Heartbeat (alive) and statistics should be provided via http:// API endpoints.

+Future objectives:

-* Chat history for each room should be stored in a file for each chat.
+* Chat history for each room should be stored in a file.
 When the user logs in to a room, the history should be provided to the client.
 A max history option should be provided.

-For TODOs, please see TODO.md
+* More sophisticated client example code in html and js.

 ## Usage